piyushh2002/Linkedin-Automation/README.md

 Installation
-Clone the repository: (https://github.com/piyushh2002/Linkedin-Automation) Install dependencies: pip install -r requirements.txt Download and install the appropriate WebDriver for your browser (e.g., ChromeDriver for Google Chrome).
+Clone the repository: (https://github.com/piyushh2002/Linkedin-Automation) Install dependencies: pip install -r requirements.txt Download and install the appropriate WebDriver for your browser (eg, ChromeDriver for Google Chrome).
 Update config.py with your LinkedIn credentials and other settings.
 Usage